Inbound forecast for the UK in 2020 and 2021 (last updated January 28th):

-2020 forecast: VisitBritain’s latest central scenario forecast for inbound tourism to the UK in 2020, as of December 11th, is for a decline of 76% in visits to 9.7 million and a decline of 80% in spending to £5.7 billion.
+VisitBritain’s latest central scenario forecast for inbound tourism to the UK in 2020 is for a decline of 76% in visits to 9.7 million and a decline of 80% in spending to £5.7 billion.
 This would represent a loss vs the pre-COVID forecast of 32.3 million visits and £24.7 billion spending.

 From mid-March to mid-July, COVID-19 triggered a near-total shutdown in international tourism to/from the UK with a few specific exceptions.
-Since then, available evidence suggests that there has been increase in visitor numbers from this low point, although they remain at a fraction of their usual level, and dipped again in November.
+Since then, available evidence suggests that there was an increase in visitor numbers from this low point, although they remained very low, and dipped again towards the end of the year.

-There are a number of assumptions behind this forecast.
-The most crucial drivers will be the progression of COVID-19 and vaccinations, both in the UK and in our key inbound markets.
-It is assumed that in most advanced markets vaccinations begin in December 2020 / early 2021; that the majority within the most vulnerable groups will be able to be vaccinated in Q1 (Jan-Mar); but that it will take several months before the majority of the population is vaccinated.
-It is assumed that by the end of 2021 COVID-19 will be endemic and controlled rather than pandemic.
-In emerging markets, the forecast assumes that the population of international travellers is vaccinated at a similar rate to the general population in advanced markets.
+There are a number of assumptions behind, and significant risks to, this forecast.
+The most crucial drivers will be the progression of COVID-19 and any new variants and of vaccinations, both in the UK and in our key inbound markets.
+It is assumed that in the UK and most advanced markets, the majority of the adult population will be vaccinated in 2021 and that by the end of the year COVID-19 will be endemic and controlled rather than pandemic.

 The market composition effect (Europe recovering faster than long haul) is likely to push down average spend per visit but it is assumed that the net effect of other factors (such as changes in average length of stay and average spend per night) is neutral.
 The forecast does not specifically model journey purpose but assumes that visits to friends and relatives are likely to recover faster than average; business trips (excluding those delivering goods) are likely to recover slower than average; and holiday visits are likely to recover at a rate in between.

-A number of other factors are likely to prevent inbound tourism recovery to pre-COVID levels even by the end of 2021.
-These include the economic situation, with demand hit by unemployment and fiscal tightening; new behavioural habits affecting leisure and business travel, both short and long term; potential loss of supply.
+A number of other factors are likely to prevent inbound tourism recovery to pre-COVID levels even beyond 2021.
+These include the economic situation in each market, with demand hit by unemployment and possible fiscal tightening; new behavioural habits affecting leisure and business travel, both short and long term; potential loss of supply.

 Forecasting at this time is difficult, given the fast-moving situation and the unique circumstances.
 Events are moving fast during the COVID-19 pandemic and the outlook can change daily.
 We stress that this central scenario is merely one possible outturn and involves several assumptions and simplifications due to the fast-moving and uncertain situation.
-VisitBritain’s new central scenario forecasts above for full year 2020 and 2021 therefore reflect a snapshot in time based on current understanding and a set of assumptions.
+VisitBritain’s central scenario forecasts therefore reflect a snapshot in time based on current understanding and a set of assumptions.
 Subsequent developments could change the outlook.
 We will revise this forecast a number of times during 2021.